 Once you have arranged your room for the seating arrangement you want, measure the distance from the seating area to where your TV stand/wall mount will be.
 For a 55” TV, the optimal distance is about 7.5ft while the 65” TV’s is around 9 ft.
 The difference between the two is not big, but still, if you’re living in a metro area with limited room spacing, it can be critical.

 Finally, depending on the furniture you intend to use, the size of the TV you choose could impact your ability to maintain good posture while viewing.
 If you find yourself craning your neck or tilting your head back too far, you are risking a painful neck ache.
-This is what we prefer to as the optimum eye level.
+This is what we refer to as the optimum eye level.
 Your eye level is calculated by your sitting height on the sofa where you’ll be watching the TV.

 Taking in all the above consideration to make the right choice, and you’ll be sure to get the most value out of your new television set.